• Skip to primary navigation

 • Loaded Buffalo Chicken Casserole

-This isn't just buffalo sauce and cheese-it's layered flavor with real texture.
+This isn't just buffalo sauce and cheese-it's layered flavor with real texture, combining vinegar-forward buffalo heat with creamy ranch and crispy potatoes for contrast.

 • Bold and spicy - Built around that iconic buffalo flavor